nikgalanop/edsger/doc/README.md

 ### Static Array Declarations
 - When defining an array statically, the size of the array must be a **positive** constant integer expression.
-A constant integer expression is a constant expression of type int, defined as stated below:
+A constant integer expression is a constant expression of type int, defined as stated below: <br>
     > A constant integer expression can be:
     > 1. a constant int
     > 2. the result of the operations '+', '-', '*', '/', '%'